OUR PROGRAMS

 OUR MODEL

-Today, Black youth in Atlanta are at war with three curveballs that threaten their success: crime, poverty and racism.
-L.E.A.D.’s sports-leadership, Pathway2Empowerment model provides year-round training and development designed to help our youth win at the game of life.
+Our sports-leadership model provides year-round training and development to help youth win the game of life.

 PUBLIC EDUCATION FOCUS